The New York Jets are one of two teams — the New Orleans Saints are the other — to win their first and only Super Bowl appearance.

 In 1968, the Jets advanced to the playoffs for the first time and played in the first AFL-NFL championship game officially called the Super Bowl.
 Under quarterback Joe Namath, the Jets defeated the BaltimoreColts,16-7.

-In the 1980s and early 1990s, the Jets found success by making their return to the playoffs.
+In the 1980s, the Jets found success by making their return to the playoffs.
 In 1982, they made it to the AFC Championshipgame,but lost to the Miami Dolphins,14-0.

-The Jets enjoyed success in the early 2000s, making the playoffs six times.
+The Jets enjoyed success from 2001 to 2010, making the playoffs six times.
 Their last playoff appearance was in 2010whenthey lost to the Pittsburgh Steelers in the AFC Championship game,24-19.

 Winningest Coach: (W-L-T)WeebEwbank(71-77-6)